tmcw/big/README.md

 * Use `<div>` & `</div>` around each slide
 * You may be used to `em` displaying as italicized text, but in big emphasized text is green and unitalicized.
 You can change this default behavior in the header. <em>(Look, Ma-- CSS in action!)</em>
 * Paragraph tags aren't displayed in big.
 This can be a useful place for you to store your speaking notes.
 (I don't actually understand this, but I've seen it done)
+* If you'll have internet access when you present, you can reference images hosted online.
+If you won't, any images you want to reference will need to be in the same folder as your presentation.

 ## Presentations with Big